Learn which project types are available at ASAM.

 A major version development project introduces significant changes to the Standard, e.g. the addition of a new major feature or significant changes to existing features.
 It is expected that the implementation of the new version will require significant development or migration efforts by tool vendors and end users alike.
 A new major version of an ASAM Standard does not have to be backward-compatible to its predecessor.

 Minor Version Development

-A revision version development project resolves technical issues of thestandard, i.e. corrects errors, removes ambiguities, adds clarifications to existing descriptions, makes editorial improvements or changes examples.
+A maintenance project resolves technical issues of the Standard, i.e. corrects errors, removes ambiguities, adds clarifications to existing descriptions, makes editorial improvements or changes examples.
 It is expected that the implementation of the new version will require low development or migration efforts by tool vendors and end users.
-Revisions cannot include new features.
-A new revision version of an ASAM standard is always backward-compatible.
+Maintenance versions cannot include new features.
+A maintenance version of an ASAM Standard is always backward-compatible.

-An implementation project has the purpose to create a supplementary product that supports the implementation or application of an ASAMstandard in the industry.
+An implementation project has the purpose to create a supplementary product that supports the implementation or application of an ASAM Standard in the industry.
 The result of an implementation project can be a tool or source code.
-Examples for tools are checkers for file formats and APIs, add-ons or plug-ins for de-facto standard IDEs (e.g. MATLAB, Simulink, Eclipse, etc.), importers, exporters or reference implementations.
-Source code is typically an implementation of the standard and can be used as a reference for sofware development or is directly used as compilable software components in COTS products.
-Source code shall ensure a high degree of standard-compliance and significantly reduce software development efforts at ASAM tool vendor companies, where otherwise each of the them would have to develop the software by themselves.
+Examples for tools are checkers for file formats and APIs, add-ons or plug-ins for de-facto Standard IDEs (e.g. MATLAB, Simulink, Eclipse, etc.), importers, exporters or reference implementations.
+Source code is typically an implementation of the Standard and can be used as a reference for software development or is directly used as compilable software components in COTS products.
+Source code shall ensure a high degree of Standard-compliance and significantly reduce software development efforts at ASAM tool vendor companies, where otherwise each of the them would have to develop the software by themselves.